mindhivenz/wallaby-meteor-config/README.md

 - `src`
   - `.specs`
   - `imports`
-  - `.meteor` (if you have multiple Meteor projects using this one source, symlink the most important one to here)
+  - `.meteor` (if you have multiple Meteor projects using this one source dir, symlink the to load Meteor packages from to here)
   - `.babelrc`

 Test files match `*.spec.js/jsx` and can be under `.specs` or `imports`.